 Spinal stenosis is a condition that causes a narrowing of the spinal canal and compression of the spinal cord and nerves.
-Spinal stenosis is usually the result of the aging process (and the accompanying thickening of ligaments and growth of bone spurs), but a bulging or ruptured disc can also cause it.
+Stenosis is usually the result of the aging process (and the accompanying thickening of ligaments and growth of bone spurs), but a bulging or ruptured disc can also cause it.
 Spinal stenosis usually affects individuals above 50 years of age or older, and it affects both women and men.

 Spinal stenosis can occur in the cervical (neck) and lumbar (lower back) areas of the spine.
 Lumbar stenosis commonly causes "neurogenic claudication," or "pseudoclaudication," which refers to leg pain and weakness, and often difficulty walking, caused by compression of the spinal nerves.

 "Foraminal stenosis" is a specific type of spinal stenosis where the "foramina" (openings on the sides of the vertebrae) get smaller, causing the nerves passing through to get pinched.
 Stenosis or "encroachment of a foramen" can be caused by any of the following: